xfdbv99pqh-jpg/isoengine/README.md

 This isn't pattern matching or coefficient extraction — the network learned genuine mathematical structure.

-## Proof: Form Invariance Test
+## Proof: Form Invariance Tests

-We tested whether the encoder learned to "read coefficients" or understand mathematics by generating the same quadratic equation (roots r₁=2, r₂=3) in 7 different syntactic forms:
+We tested whether the encoder learns to "read coefficients" or understand mathematics by generating equivalent equations in multiple syntactic forms.

+### Quadratic Equations

+For the same roots (r₁=2, r₂=3), we tested 7 different forms:

 | Form | Expression | R² Score |
 |------|------------|----------|